garcia-nacho/Wastewate2/README.md

 -Barplots showing the relative abundance of the different combinations.
 Differente granularity levels are included (amino acid sequence level, nextclade clade level, pangolin level)
 -Excel files with the raw results
 -The nextclade output for the different variants identified
+-A barplot showing the relative abundance of all the single mutations found in the samples.

 **bam**
 Here you will find the *bam* files containing the reads aligned against the Spike gene of the *wuhan-hu-1* strain